-- 38.1 It is possible to apply for an exemption from the requirement to display the vehicle licence plate on a Private Hire Vehicle, depending upon the nature of the business.
-Plate exemption will only be granted where there is a genuine operational reason and business requirement and where the safety of the public will not be affected. - 38.3 An exemption can be requested by completing the appropriate application form and providing details of the vehicle in addition to clear reasons for the request, written proof of contracts and any other documentary evidence in support of the application showing that the vehicle will be used for 'executive work'.
-Each exemption is for one specific vehicle only and if approved the appropriate fee is payable and must be requested annually. - 38.4 The following minimum requirements must be met before an exemption certificate will be issued:- - The vehicle must be used for account work only with written contracts (no cash jobs). - The vehicle must be of an executive type. - 38.5 Once an exemption certificate has been granted, the vehicle licence holder must make sure that: - a) The private hire licence plate must be kept within the vehicle at all times and be made available for inspection; - b) The exemption certificate must be carried in the vehicle at all times and must be produced upon request to an authorised officer of the Licensing Authority or any Police Officer.

-- c) While driving the exempted vehicle, the driver will not need to wear the Private Hire driver's identification badge, but must have it available for immediate inspection by an authorised officer of the Licensing Authority or any Police Officer. - d) The owner must notify the Licensing Authority in writing of any change in use of the vehicle. - e) The exempted vehicle must not be used for any other purposes than for executive use. - f) The exemption will end on selling or transferring the vehicle to another party.
+- 39.1 It is possible to apply for an exemption from the requirement to display the vehicle licence plate on a Private Hire Vehicle, depending upon the nature of the business.
+Plate exemption will only be granted where there is a genuine operational reason and business requirement and where the safety of the public will not be affected. - Where a vehicle is exempt from the need to display an external licence plate, the vehicle will also be exempt from the need to display the window stickers. - 39.3 An exemption can be requested by completing the appropriate application form and providing details of the vehicle in addition to clear reasons for the request, written proof of contracts and any other documentary evidence in support of the application showing that the vehicle will be used for 'executive work'.
+Each exemption is for one specific vehicle only and if approved the appropriate fee is payable and must be requested annually. - 39.4 The following minimum requirements must be met before an exemption certificate will be issued:- - The vehicle must be used for account work only with written contracts (no cash jobs). - The vehicle must be of an executive type. - 39.5 Once an exemption certificate has been granted, the vehicle licence holder must make sure that: - a) The private hire licence plate must be kept within the vehicle at all times and be made available for inspection; - b) The exemption certificate must be carried in the vehicle at all times and must be produced upon request to an authorised officer of the Licensing Authority or any Police Officer. - c) While driving the exempted vehicle, the driver will not need to wear the Private Hire driver's identification badge, but must have it available for immediate inspection by an authorised officer of the Licensing Authority or any Police Officer. - d) The owner must notify the Licensing Authority in writing of any change in use of the vehicle. - e) The exempted vehicle must not be used for any other purposes than for executive use. - f) The exemption will end on selling or transferring the vehicle to another party.
 The person holding the exemption must inform the Licensing Authority of the sale/transfer of ownership in writing and must provide details of the new owner.
 The exemption certificate must be returned to the Licensing Authority.
-The private hire vehicle identification plate must also be returned if the vehicle is sold to an operator which is licensed by a different Licensing Authority. - 38.6 Whether or not an exemption certificate is granted, the first certificate will expire on the same day as the expiration of the vehicle's private hire licence, unless it is otherwise surrendered or revoked.
+The private hire vehicle identification plate must also be returned if the vehicle is sold to an operator which is licensed by a different Licensing Authority. - 39.6 Whether or not an exemption certificate is granted, the first certificate will expire on the same day as the expiration of the vehicle's private hire licence, unless it is otherwise surrendered or revoked.
 Any renewed exemption certificate will last for a period that falls in line with the vehicle's private hire licence, unless the certificate is surrendered or revoked.

-39. Stretch Limousines and Specialist Vehicles
+40. Stretch Limousines and Specialist Vehicles

-39.1 Section 48 of the Local Government (Miscellaneous Provisions) Act 1976 states that a District Council shall not grant a licence unless they are satisfied that the vehicle is suitable in size, type and design for use as a Private Hire vehicle not of such design and appearance as to lead any person to believe that the vehicle is a Hackney Carriage, in a suitable mechanical condition, safe and comfortable and that there is in force in relation to the use of the vehicle a policy of insurance.
+40.1 Section 48 of the Local Government (Miscellaneous Provisions) Act 1976 states that a District Council shall not grant a licence unless they are satisfied that the vehicle is suitable in size, type and design for use as a Private Hire vehicle not of such design and appearance as to lead any person to believe that the vehicle is a Hackney Carriage, in a suitable mechanical condition, safe and comfortable and that there is in force in relation to the use of the vehicle a policy of insurance.
 For the purposes of this policy and licence conditions a stretch limousine shall be defined as follows: